cardano-foundation/CIPs/CIP-XXXX/README.md

 - [Babbage](./cardano-babbage.json)

+### Scope of the Schema

+The schemas should cover `Block` type and all of its structural components, which corresponds to the scope of CDDL files located in [the ledger repo](https://github.com/IntersectMBO/cardano-ledger/).

 ### Schema Design Principles

 Below you can find some principles outlining the process of schema creation / modification.
 They are intended to be applied when there is a need to create a schema for a new Cardano era.

+#### Uniqueness of encoding

+Every transaction (i.e. CBOR-encoded binary) must have exactly one valid JSON encoding, up to entry ordering in mappings (that are represented as key-value pairs).

+For a single JSON fixture, however, there are multiple variants of encoding it as CBOR.

 #### Consistency with the previous versions

 To simplify transitions of dApps between eras, the scope of changes introduced to the schemas SHOULD be limited to the scope of CDDL changes.

-#### Scope of the Schema

-The schemas should cover `Block` type and all of its structural components, which corresponds to the scope of CDDL files located in [the ledger repo](https://github.com/IntersectMBO/cardano-ledger/).

 #### Absence of extensibility